Incolink

 A video message from Incolink CEO, Erik Locke.

-A video message from Incolink Acting President, Jill Hennessy.
+A video message from Incolink Acting President, Peter Daly.

-A total of 19,822 claims were made by workers, with a vast majority made on our improved mobile app, demonstrating the success of that initiative.
+A total 23,356 claims were made by workers, with a vast majority continuing to be made on our mobile app.

 Total redundancy claims